 One of the most attractive things to a prospective investor or buyer about recurring revenue is that it lends itself to business scaling.
 Understanding your cash flow with the deep insights provided by a subscription model allows you to effectively invest in growth with minimal risk.
 If your product or service has reached a point of standardized quality, you can also be sure you’ll minimize churn and maximize recurring revenue from satisfied customers.

-Circling back to customers and clients for a moment, recurring revenue unlocks a certain flexibility that benefits both you and the people enjoying the product or service you provide.
+Circling back to customers and clients for a moment, the recurring revenue model unlocks a certain flexibility that benefits both you and the people enjoying the product or service you provide.
 With a subscription, there’s no need to rewrite a contract if needs change: simply decrease the subscription to slow provision down, or increase it to speed it up or expand.

 By providing a service, not specified “deliverables,” clients know exactly what they’re getting, and know they’ll get it on an ongoing basis.
 What’s more, they’ll never be told that something is beyond the scope of their contract when simply increasing their subscription covers a change in plans.